stoiar19/sklearn-classification-toolkit/README.md

 Welcome to the Sklearn Classification Toolkit!
 Explore a collection of functions meticulously crafted to streamline your workflow, spanning data preparation, model fitting, evaluation, and visualization.

 Key features:

 Data Preprocessing:

-Effortlessly handle missing values
+- handle missing values
-Normalize or standardize features to enhance model performance Craft meaningful feature interactions to uncover hidden patterns Classification Models:
+- Normalize or standardize features to enhance model performance

+Classification Models:

-Logistic Regression (with cross-validation)
+- Logistic Regression (with cross-validation)
-K-Means Clustering (for unsupervised classification) K-Nearest Neighbors (with cross-validation)
+- K-Means Clustering (for unsupervised classification)
+- K-Nearest Neighbors (with cross-validation)
-Support Vector Machines (with cross-validation) Decision Trees (with cross-validation)
+- Support Vector Machines (with cross-validation)
+- Decision Trees (with cross-validation)
-Random Forests (with cross-validation)
+- Random Forests (with cross-validation)
-Ensemble Classification (intelligently combining multiple models for superior accuracy)
+- Ensemble Classification (intelligently combining multiple models for superior accuracy)